After Wisdom Tooth Removal

 Avoid strenuous activity and physical activities for a few days after surgery as these activities increase your blood pressure and more bleeding will occur at the surgical site(s).

 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As reviewed in your consultation, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
-Call Dr. Robinson, Dr. Lung, Dr. Davis or Dr. Forrest if you have any questions or concerns.
+Call Dr. Lung, Dr. Davis, Dr. Forrest or Dr. Fay if you have any questions or concerns.

 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify our office.
 Tylenol or ibuprofen should be taken to reduce the fever.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
-They are not roots; they are the bony walls which supported the tooth.
+They are not roots; they are the bony walls that supported the tooth.
 These projections usually smooth out spontaneously.
 If not, they can be removed by Drs.
-Robinson, Lung, Davis or Forrest.
+Lung, Davis, Forrest or Fay.

 - If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as Vaseline.